Ice Cream Social/Orientation

 Celebrating Service Day

 At the heart of an Episcopal education is a life of devotion to and care for others.
-During Celebrating Service Day, the entire campus focusses on special projects for Jacksonville-area non-profits.
+During Celebrating Service Day, the entire campus focuses on special projects for Jacksonville-area non-profits.
 Students complete projects on and off campus that help the homeless, the troops and the humane society; they beautiful city parks and campus, and feed the hungry.

 Fine Arts Week